fitthejob/cx-demo/README.md

 ## Why this repo exists

-`connect-pbx/` is meant to show how I approach Amazon Connect platform design as a systems and solution architecture problem, not just a collection of Terraform modules.
+The focus of this project is to show how it is possible to achieve standard, rapidly deployable Connect implementations that are operable, governable, and extensible across environments.

 The repo models a modular Connect platform with: